Meet the Artist

 My paintings have many intricate layers to them, and move from dark to light.
 The first layer consists of deep shadows and outlines, and then I add increasingly lighter layers over top, pulling out more and more details as I paint.
 Sometimes I use my fingertips to paint.
 Other times I wildly draw a loose outline, and passionately fling paint onto the canvas.
 I try to paint fast because I find it gives a looser feel and infuses a sense of movement and energy into a painting.
 I generally don't prefer stoic and still.
 If I'm painting a galaxy, I want that galaxy to appear to be spinning its course and constellations to be orbiting.
 When I'm painting flowers, I want those flowers to look like they are blowing in a breeze, opening up to bloom, or reaching up towards the sun.

-When you look at my artwork, you are looking at places I've been, critters I've met, my dreams, and the exuberance that pours out of my heart.
+When you look at my artwork, you are looking at places I've been, critters I've met, and the joy that pours out of my heart.

 For me, painting is the process of resolving issues, an expression of what I'm feeling in the moment.
 Emotions want to move through and out of your body; if you're sad, they are released through tears, if you are happy, they are released through humming, dancing, and laughing, and if you are agitated, you want to stomp your feet.
 My emotions run through my body and out of my hands and onto the canvas.
 It is often a sort of wrestling with God over different matters, but in the end, I am subdued and yield myself over to a place of trust and rest in Him, and ultimately peace.
 Beauty and joy are always birthed out of struggle, and it is no different when I create art.
 My work is often described as "happy," and I am glad that is the end result both visually and internally.

 My goal is to create bright and colourful paintings that exude joy and celebrate the beauty of life.